 Step 2: The Severity of the Stroke Is Assessed

-Quick tip: The location of your stroke will have an impact on the side effects sustained.
+Quick tip: The area of the brain affected by stroke will have an impact on the side effects sustained.

 Knowledge is power during stroke recovery.
 Knowing which part of the brain was affected by stroke can provide understanding for the side effects sustained.
-For example, a stroke in the temporal lobe, which governs language, may result in language impairments like aphasia.
+For example, a stroke in the temporal lobe, which governs certain language skills, may result in language impairments like aphasia.